-This nine-day excursion allows you to enjoy the highlights of Spain with the entire family.
-It begins in the most famous coastal city in the country, Barcelona, and continues down to Valencia, a historic metropolis home to a science and oceanographic center the kids will love.
-The journey ends in Madrid with a tour of the local palaces as well as plenty of opportunities to indulge in Spain's world-class cuisine.
+Spend nine days enjoying the highlights of Spain with the entire family.
+This fun-filled itinerary begins in the most famous coastal city in the country, Barcelona, and continues down to Valencia, a historic metropolis home to a science and oceanographic center the kids will love.
+The journey ends in Madrid, with a tour of the local palaces as well as plenty of opportunities to indulge in the Spanish capital's world-class cuisine.

 If you want a vacation that combines a cultural immersion in a historic city with some exotic island fun, this nine-day itinerary is for you.
 The city in question is Barcelona, and you'll discover it on walking tours of its iconic buildings, like Sagrada Familia, as well as cycling tours of its most famous neighborhoods, like the Gothic Quarter.
 Then it's off to Menorca and Mallorca, where you'll both hike and sail around these gorgeous isles.